Overv/VulkanTutorial/en/00_Introduction.md

 You can use C instead of C++ if you want, but you will have to use a different linear algebra library and you will be on your own in terms of code structuring.
 We will use C++ features like classes and RAII to organize logic and resource lifetimes.
-There is also an [alternative version](https://github.com/bwasty/vulkan-tutorial-rs) of this tutorial available for Rust developers.
+There are also two alternative versions of this tutorial available for Rust developers: [Vulkano based](https://github.com/bwasty/vulkan-tutorial-rs), [Vulkanalia based](https://kylemayes.github.io/vulkanalia).

 To make it easier to follow along for developers using other programming languages, and to get some experience with the base API we'll be using the original C API to work with Vulkan.
 If you are using C++, however, you may prefer using the newer [Vulkan-Hpp](https://github.com/KhronosGroup/Vulkan-Hpp) bindings that abstract some of the dirty work and help prevent certain classes of errors.